kinoute/moviestills/README.md

 [<sup>1</sup>]() : The simplified name column displays the website's name to use with `moviestills` to start the scraping job.
 Eg `—website blubeaver` for the BluBeaver.ca website.

-[<sup>2</sup>]() : While DVDBeaver provides a lot of movie snapshots from DVD reviews, it is harder to filter correctly the images on the reviews pages.
+[<sup>2</sup>]() : While DVDBeaver provides a lot of movie snapshots from great DVD reviews, it is harder to filter correctly the images on the reviews pages.
 Expect a lot of false positives (DVD covers, banners etc) and average quality overall.

 [<sup>3</sup>]() : Approximate number of movies calculated on October 5th, 2021.